Near Akko, Haifa District, Israel

 The Shrine of Bahá’u’lláh has been inscribed on UNESCO's World Heritage List for its profound spiritual meaning and the testimony it bears to the strong tradition of pilgrimage in the Bahá’í Faith.

 Other nearby markers.
-At least 7 other markers are The Crusaders (approx. 3.4 kilometers away); The Crusader Fortress of the Knights of the Hospital and the Ottoman-Turkish Citadel of Akko (approx. 3.4 kilometers away); The German Colony Story (approx. 17.4 kilometers away); Raoul Wallenberg's Residence (approx. 18 kilometers away); The Shrine of the Báb Terraces and Gardens (approx. 18.2 kilometers away); The Citadel (approx. 27.8 kilometers away in Northern District); The Theater (approx. 27.9 kilometers away in Northern District).
+At least 8 other markers are within 29 kilometers of this marker, measured as the crow flies.
+The Crusaders (approx. 3.4 kilometers away); The Crusader Fortress of the Knights of the Hospital and the Ottoman-Turkish Citadel of Akko (approx. 3.4 kilometers away); Exodus (approx. 16.3 kilometers away); The German Colony Story (approx. 17.4 kilometers away); Raoul Wallenberg's Residence (approx. 18 kilometers away); The Shrine of the Báb Terraces and Gardens (approx. 18.2 kilometers away); Ancient Yodfat (approx. 21.6 kilometers away in Northern District); The Citadel (approx. 27.8 kilometers away in Northern District).

 More about this marker.
 Marker is located near the main entrance parking lot.